HaniSource/components/components/search-category/copper-search/doc.md

     @endif
 </li>
 ```
-So it similar to ``search-item`` it funcitonality with is displaying single item  but it has some extra power it add re-add to recent search with like unshift the item to the top as the most recently viewed item, in addition it has nice slot for actions like delete and favorites wich we will discover in other components, we aslo have the action button wich is responsible for front-end actions, and it looks like this:
+So it similar to ``search-item``, displays a single search result with enhanced functionality.
+It not only shows the result but also re-adds it to the recent search list by unshifting the item to the top, making it the most recently viewed item. the component provides a slot for actions such as deleting and favoriteswhich will be explored in other components.

+ we aslo have the action button wich is responsible for front-end actions, and it looks like this:

 ```html
 @props([